ahce/youch/README.md

 ## Using a custom source code loader

-Youch reads the source code of files within the stacktrace using the Node.js `fs` module.
+Youch reads the source code of files within the stack trace using the Node.js `fs` module.
 However, you can override this default and provide a custom source loader using the `youch.sourceLoader` method.

 > Note: The `sourceLoader` is called for every frame within the stack traces.
-Therefore you must perform the needed checks before attempting to read the source code of a file.
+Therefore, you must perform the necessary checks before attempting to read the source code of a file.
 >
 > For example, you must not attempt to read the source code for fileNames pointing to native code.